naveedmerchant/naveedmerchant.github.io/Reports.md

 ![image](assets/img/suburban_tax_ex.png)

 The full report can be seen [here](https://drive.google.com/file/d/15khGImJMCg39mtY4rD0FICWweMz07zx7/view?usp=share_link).
+It's best to have it opened in Adobe Acrobat to view the embedded videos.

 # Report on treatment effect of different fungicides